 d.
 Educational children’s magazines

 e.
-Educational posters/maps, Brain Quest cards, flashcards, and other teacher resources
+Educational posters/maps, Brain Quest type cards, and other teacher resources

 f.
 Books and textbooks on Africa, agriculture, health/hygiene, HIV/AIDS, computers/IT, science, and business (these resources can be at more advanced reading levels)

-I also welcome donations of packing tape (especially heavy duty), plastic trash bags (to be used as water-proof box liners), and cardboard boxes in good condition (the kind that fit 10 reams of paper, or boxes of a similar size) for shipping.
+I also welcome donations of packing tape (especially heavy duty), plastic trash bags (to be used as water-proof box liners), and cardboard boxes in good condition (around 10x13x12 -- basically not so big that it would be too heavy once filed with books) for shipping.

 Here's how you can contribute your books...

 Please contact me if you have books that you would like to donate.
-I hope to create an Amazon wish list for books that would be especially useful for those in Malawi.
 I am also seeking book donations from stores and publishers, so please contact me if you are a store owner, author, or publisher, or have any connections!
 Please e-mail me if you would like a receipt for your book donations for tax purposes.

 We need to raise funds for shipping the books...

-For every 1000 - 1200 books that we are able to collect we can create one library in Malawi!
+For every 1000 - 1200 books that we are able to collect we can create one library in Africa!
 However, we also need to raise the money needed to ship the books first to a warehouse in the US, and then (via a shipping container) to Africa.
-The total cost will vary based on the weight, but will likely be in the range of $400-$800 per library.
-I know how generous those in Lexington can be and so I would like to aim to create 2-3 libraries.
+The total cost will vary based on the weight, but will likely be in the range of $500-$800 per library.
 It would also be wonderful to have enough funds to buy specific books requested by the receiving communities and recommended by the African Library Project to serve as valuable development resources.

-For those donating books, I invite you to consider also making a financial donation of $0.50 per book to cover their journey to Malawi!
+For those donating books, I invite you to consider also making a financial donation of $0.50 per book to cover their journey to Africa!

 I am also actively seeking financial contributions from businesses and charitable organizations, so please contact me if your organization is interested or if you have any connections!